shikhar3dev/ai-medical-assistant/GITHUB_UPLOAD.md

 ## 🎯 **Upload Your Medical AI to GitHub**

-Follow these steps to upload your production-ready medical AI system to GitHub for deployment!
+Follow these steps to upload your production-ready medical AI system to GitHub for deployment!.

 ---